 And with all these obvious (the melting snow part) and subtle changes, the mountains become one of the most inviting destinations for hikers who can hardly wait to dive deep into the entrails of forest tracks.
-If you are one, and you’re at the beginning of your road (figuratively, of course), make sure to put these life-saving gadgets on your packing list.
+Make sure to put these life-saving gadgets on your packing list for your next Colorado hike.
 Because, you know, it’s better to be safe than sorry.

 Smartphones are the perfect companion in an urban environment where you always have a power outlet at hand, and they can also make use of the 4G connection that offers them lightning-fast internet.
-They are perfect for killing time on the bus, reading in the park and playing games, pretty much wherever you are.
-But they are not that useful in the mountains where the closest power outlet can be miles away (and so is the closest 4G tower).
+They are perfect for researching area attractions, mapping important routes, and even reading pretty much wherever you are.
+But they are not that useful in the mountains where the closest wifi signal can be miles away.

 LifeStraw personal water filter